MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fcvt-s.md

 *sign*<br/>
 Pointer to the stored sign indicator.

-## Return Value
+## Return value

 Zero if successful.
 The return value is an error code if there's a failure.
 Error codes are defined in `errno.h`.
-For a listing of these errors, see [errno, _doserrno, _sys_errlist, and _sys_nerr](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md).
+For a listing of these errors, see [errno, _doserrno, _sys_errlist, and _sys_nerr](../errno-doserrno-sys-errlist-and-sys-nerr.md).

-When there's an invalid parameter, as listed in the following table, this function invokes the invalid parameter handler, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
+When there's an invalid parameter, as listed in the following table, this function invokes the invalid parameter handler, as described in [Parameter validation](../parameter-validation.md).
 If execution is allowed to continue, this function sets **errno** to **EINVAL** and returns **EINVAL**.

-### Error Conditions
+### Error conditions

 |*buffer*|*sizeInBytes*|value|count|dec|sign|Return|Value in *buffer*|
 |--------------|-------------------|-----------|-----------|---------|----------|------------|-----------------------|